sharmachaitanya945/HomeScopeCA/README.md

 ## FAQ

-#### Can i use mindsdb cloud in this project?
+#### Can I use MindsDB Cloud in this project?

-Yes, you can use mindsdb cloud by registering the account on mindsdb by visiting https://cloud.mindsdb.com and by adding api key to project by changing some code.
+Yes, you can use MindsDB cloud by registering the account on mindsdb by visiting https://cloud.mindsdb.com and by adding api key to project by changing some code.

 #### Which dataset you used in the project?

 I had used California Housing Prices dataset from kaggle which contains more than 20000 thousand rows.
-It was 1990 census data.
+It was 1990 data set.

 #### How long does it take to train the dataset?